 The good news is, we have the opportunity to keep technology on the love side of our emotions, by simply staying on top of things, like necessary upgrades.
 And, there’s a necessary, and pretty big (some might say enormous) change coming up that we all need to be aware of.
-Microsoft is ending their Extended Support for Windows 7, Windows Server 2008/R2 and Exchange Server 2010 on January 14, 2020, and this impacts all businesses using these products.
+Microsoft EOL ending Extended Support for Windows 7, Windows Server 2008/R2 and Exchange Server 2010 on January 14, 2020, and this impacts all businesses using these products.
 Is this time to panic?
 No. But it is time to prepare and get ahead of the game, so that you stay in love with our beloved technology.

 If your business is using Windows 7, Windows Server 2008/R2 or Exchange Server 2010, it is time to act.
 Continuing to use workstations or servers after Extended Support is discontinued puts the business at risk.
 This risk comes in the form of substantially decreased security, potential compliance issues and the possibility of customer loss.

 But enough doom and gloom, let’s look at how to avoid these issues, skate right through January 14, 2020 and keep on loving technology.

 Based on the calendar, January is not right around the calendar.
 However, in terms of technology and new equipment, January is just a hop, skip and a jump away.
 So, the first thing you need to know is: